Lekhman-vold/Django-follow-sys/README.md

-# Django-follow-sys
+# Django-follow-system
-`follow and unfollow system in Django`
+follow and unfollow system in Django